tajul-tuc/NLP-TextClassificationTask/NLP Model Without DA/README.md

 ```
 ### Step 03 :

-Now download the dataset and also the nlp_da.py file from this project and keep them in a same folder.
+Now download the dataset and also the NLP-TextClassificationTask.py file from this project and keep them in a same folder.

 ```
+tweet = pd.read_csv('C:/TweetDataSet/train.csv')
-data_train = pd.read_csv("train.csv")
+test = pd.read_csv('C:/TweetDataSet/test.csv')
 ```
-This line need to change based on your folder path.
+These lines need to change based on your folder path.

 Finally to run the python script open your machine terminal and write down the following command

 ```
-python3 nlp_da.py
+python3 NLP-TextClassificationTask.py
 ```

 That's it!
-We have successfully run a nlp model with data augmentation methods for solving a text classification task!
+We have successfully run a nlp model for solving a text classification task!

 ### Step 04 :
 Can you help us by sharing your experience?
 Please go to the following link to provide some answers for an ongoing survey..